Aaron Patterson/<a href="http://www.flickr.com/photos/40875537@N04/5659908590/in/photostream/">Flickr</a>

 “As an environmental organization, EDF doesn’t offer investment advice,” Marston was quick to explain.
 “There are other, far more qualified people to recommend investment options.”

 When it comes to market-based environmentalism and the economic benefits of clean energy, however, we’re in our comfort zone.
-And Marston is particularly comfortable talking about the “smart power” sector; the ideas, products and services that focus on clean, renewable energy and energy efficiency.
+And Marston is particularly comfortable talking about the “clean energy” sector; the ideas, products and services that focus on clean, renewable energy and energy efficiency.

 “Keep in mind that the U.S. will spend around $2 trillion over the next two decades to upgrade our outdated energy infrastructure,” Marston said, “And many companies realize that there’s a real market for products that make the existing electric grid better, greener and ‘smarter.'”